Datawarehouse Fundamental Questions

 Heart of SSRS.

 Reports stored and retrived by using this component.
-This is for Developers and DBAs.

 b) Report Manager: